WebAssembly/stack-switching/proposals/stack-switching/Explainer.md

 Here, the function `entry` is still responsible for resuming tasks from the task queue, starting with some initial task.
-Thus, it will still act as the parent of all task continuations, as in the previous version.
+Thus, it will still be the parent of all task continuations, as in the previous version.

 However, `$entry` is no longer responsible for handling suspensions of tasks.